Juandavi1/Juandavi1/README.md

 __Juan David here.__ 🔭 I'm currently a Developer at [Siigo](https://www.siigo.com/).
 In this role, I'm writing tools/libs to ease Developers and SREs  tasks.

-I'm Electronic Engineer since 2019 and I'm a physics enthusiast especially in solid state devices and astronomy.
+I'm Electronic Engineer since 2019 and I'm a physics enthusiast especially in Solid state devices and Astronomy.

 I work with languages like Assembler, VHDL, Java, JS, C# since 2015.